solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

             FROM
                 sys.dm_pdw_exec_requests
             WHERE
-                [label] = 'Lab03: Result set caching'
+                [label] = 'Result set caching'
             ORDER BY
                 start_time desc
         )
     ```

-**X#** todo: put image of output here.

-As expected, the result is `False`.
+As expected, the result would be `False`.
 Still, you can identify that, while running the query, Synapse has also cached the result set.
 Run the following query to get the execution steps:

     ```sql
     SELECT